bobatea/PicPicDev/README.md

 Developer: Luming, Hao, Diwei

-This is a demo for the app of fitness club checkin/checkout.
+This is a demo for the app of PicPic.